What is Privacy & Terms?

 How is data stored: The data produced on the Appinux-platform is stored at highly secure data centers in Denmark that comply with the strictest requirements, laws, and certifications.

 Can Appinux see the data?
-Appinux is only allowed to see data in case of a problem, and with a written or oral permission from the citizen or employee.
+Appinux is only allowed to see or access data in case of a submitted support ticket.
 Appinux facilitate the platform, but has nothing to do with the data, and therefore have no purpose to look in the database.
-Furthermore it is illegal to look at personnal data without permission.
+It is illegal to access data without proper approval.

 Concerns about wrong data: If you are a citizen and are worried about what data is on your user, please contact your therapist, not Appinux.

-For Super users and Admins on other connected sites:
+For healthcare professionals and other professional users on other connected sites:

 The sites where Appinux stores data about our users are sites that are either intended for support, development forums, or platforms for development with programmers.